KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 2. Search for **&lt;noun>** and **&lt;verb>** and replace the variables.
 Save the file and look at the web page in Chrome.
 The lavender button now has the text "I'd like a cocktail please!", but we want it do something when we click on it.

 > [!TIP]
-> Don't forget to save files!
+> If you want to wrap your text, you can use Alt-z on Windows, or Cmd-z on a Mac.

 3. It's easier to understand what's going on if we have visual indications of our work.
 Browsers have a built-in function to display alert messages.
 Let's display an alert message with the word "click" inside of it.
 Find the `clickHandler` function in _script.js_ and add `alert('click');` inside the function (between the curly braces).
 The `clickHandler` function should look like this: